aminzabardast/SIFT-on-MATLAB/README.md

 imshow(uint8(image));
 ```
 # Dependencies
-This code is dependent on some functions within `Image Processing Toolbox` of matlab.
+This code is dependent on some functions within `Image Processing Toolbox` version `9.2`.
+This code should be compatible with any MatLab newer than `R2015a`.

 # Disclaimer
 All the rights to **"Distinctive image features from scale-invariant keypoints"** are reserved for **[University of British Columbia](http://www.cs.ubc.ca/~lowe/keypoints/)**. *A license must be obtained from the University of British Columbia for any commercial applications.*
 # Contact